 Alzheimer's Disease Psychosis

-The diagnosis of Alzheimer's disease psychosis (ADP) is associated with more rapid cognitive and functional decline and institutionalization for Alzheimer's patients.
-Patients with ADP and PDP share many common characteristics.
-They are typically elderly and frail, and often exhibit similar psychiatric symptoms associated with their underlying neurodegenerative disease.
-Similar to PDP, there is no therapy approved to treat ADP in the United States.
-As symptoms progress and become more severe, physicians often resort to off-label use of antipsychotic medications in these patients.
+The FDA has not approved any drug to treat ADP.
+As symptoms progress and become more severe, physicians often resort to off-label use of antipsychotic medications in ADP patients.
 Current antipsychotic drugs are associated with a number of side effects, which can be problematic for elderly patients with Alzheimer's disease.
-In addition, antipsychotic drugs may exacerbate the cognitive disturbances associated with Alzheimer's disease and also have a black box warning for use in elderly patients with dementia-related psychosis due to increased risks of mortality and morbidity.
+In addition, antipsychotic drugs may exacerbate the cognitive disturbances associated with Alzheimer's disease.
+Current antipsychotic drugs also have a black box warning for use in elderly patients with dementia-related psychosis due to increased mortality and morbidity.